Coal tub with iron body

 Typically, safety lamps were spirit lamps burning a mineral spirit based on naptha, such as Colzaline, Coleman liquid fuel or benzoline.
 They were lit either by an internal flint lighter or by applying a low voltage (2V) across a platinum filament adjacent to the wick.

-This is a Type 6 M & Q safety lamp manufactured by the Protector Lamp & Lighting Co Ltd of Eccles, near Manchester.
-Its Approval No. is B/28 and it is fitted with an internal flint lighter.
-It is referred to as the Deputy’s Lamp.
+This is a Type GR6S safety lamp manufactured by the Protector Lamp & Lighting Co Ltd of Eccles, near Manchester.
+Garforth safety lamps were introduced in the 1960s as the approved method of checking for firedamp.
+They are also referred to as the Pit Deputy’s Lamp.

 Electric safety lamp check